jernwerber/jernwerber/docs/_posts/2024-02-18-data-driven-disappointment-with-d3-js-part-4.md

 ## Answering our first question about the Canada Learning Code 2024 layoffs
 {: .tight-spacing}

-With all that out of the way, here's where we're headed:
+With all that out of the way, here's where we're headed (over this part and the next):

 {% include d3-js-clc-chart-2.html %}